-- Standard 8: Safe Physical and Online Environments - Standard 10: Policies and procedures support the safety of children and adults a.
-Holy Spirit School undertakes regular risk assessments and management strategies as part of our daily education program during school days and activities.
-In this regard we apply the Qld How to Manage Work Health and Safety Risks Code of Practice for risk assessments and our risk assessments are supported by relevant BCE policy and procedures.
-Further information about the risk assessments is available through the school Principal.
+• Standard 8: Safe Physical and Online Environments

+• Standard 10: Policies and procedures support the safety of children and adults a.
+Our school undertakes regular risk assessments and management strategies as part of our daily education program during school days and activities.
+In this regard we apply the Australian standards for risk assessments and our risk assessments are supported by relevant BCE Policy and Procedures.
+Further information about the risk assessments is available through the school principal.